Suzuki Cultus: Chevrolet Sprint

 In 1985, GM began marketing in North America as the Chevrolet Sprint, reusing the name from a previous GMC vehicle.
 The Chevrolet Sprint was sold only in the Western United States until nationwide sale was begun in 1986.
 Sprint consumers had a choice of ER, Base, and Turbo models.
 In Canada, the car was sold as Suzuki Forsa and Pontiac Firefly.
 Firefly marketed in FE, Turbo, and Base models.
 GM continued to market the Chevette alongside the Sprint until 1987.
 In the United States, the Chevrolet Sprint label was supplanted by the Geo Metro for the second-generation Cultus, but it continued to be used for a while longer in Canada.

 The "Sprint" and "Sprint Metro" differed in their engines, though both were computer controlled carb systems.
 From 1985 to 1988, the carbureted 1.0-liter 3-cylinder engine used a hemispherical head design.
 Later, fuel injection required the cylinder head for 1989 be redesigned to add the additional cooling required, reducing gas mileage.
+For the 1988 model year, the naturally-aspirated model was named the Chevrolet Sprint Metro.

 The Sprint was originally offered in parts of the western US for the 1985 model year; subsequently Chevrolet marketed the Sprint across North America.
 All models were initially three-door hatchbacks.
 Starting in 1986, a five-door hatchback version was offered, called the Sprint Plus.
 That year, another model called the Sprint ER was offered that included a few extra features, such as an "upshift" light to indicate the ideal speed to shift to the next highest gear on manual transmission models.
 Although air conditioning was offered in all years, the three-speed automatic transmission did not become available until 1986.
 All models featured front-wheel drive and 12-inch steel wheels.
 The Turbo Sprint received white hub caps, regardless of body color.

 Turbocharged versions of the 1.0-liter three-cylinder engine were available in the Turbo Sprint in both the United States and Canada beginning with the 1987 model year.
 The fuel injected Turbo Sprint utilized an IHI RHB32 turbocharger.
 Colors were limited to white and red for the Turbo Sprint.
-Sales were insignificant in the United States (around 1,550 cars sold in model year 1988, less than three percent of overall Sprint sales), but somewhat stronger in Canada.
+Sales were insignificant in the United States, but somewhat stronger in Canada.
+6,360 cars were sold in model year 1987 and an additional 1,544 examples in 1988, for a total of 7,904 examples.